 Of late I’ve been a bit obsessed… ok super obsessed with superhero movies!
 The dichotomy between the hero and his alter-ego breeds fascinating character study, commentary on our own humanity, and tons of laughs!
 How awesome would it be to be SpiderWOMAN!
 She kicks ass and fights crime all while maintaining a perfect, multi-tasking work/life balance.
 Ooh Maybe I’ll write that.

-Spiderman has always been a favorite of mine mainly because the differences between the nerdy Peter Parker and the powerful Arachnid hero with “spidey sense” produced some of the most interesting, funny cinematic moments to date!
+Spiderman has always been a favorite of mine mainly because the vast differences between the nerdy Peter Parker and the powerful Arachnid hero with “spidey sense” produced some of the funniest scenes in the MCU.

-The gracious Mr.Raimi then started a conversation as two extras and I stared at him in stunned silence.
-I hope my mouth was not agape.
-Although I tried to be cool, it was quite thrilling to be honest.
-I think I eventually recovered from my trance, but while talking to Mr. Raimi and learning of our shared love of the duality of superhero personalities my own inner nerd was screaming, “YOU ARE HAVING LUNCH WITH THE DIRECTOR OF SPIDERMAN!, YOU ARE HAVING LUNCH WITH THE DIRECTOR OF SPIDERMAN!”
+The gracious Mr.Raimi then started a conversation as two extras and I stared at him, mouths agape.
+Although I tried to be cool, it was thrilling.
+I think I eventually recovered from my trance, but while talking to Mr. Raimi and learning of our shared love of the duality of superhero personalities, my own inner nerd was screaming, “YOU ARE HAVING LUNCH WITH THE DIRECTOR OF SPIDERMAN!
+YOU ARE HAVING LUNCH WITH THE DIRECTOR OF SPIDERMAN!”

-When I asked him what his favorite project has been, Sam, as I call my new best friend:) replied, in the most shocking example of his lack of pretention, “I think a movie called Spiderman 2.”
+When I asked him about his favorite projects, Sam, as I call my new best friend:) replied, in a shocking example of his lack of pretention, “I think a movie called Spiderman 2.”

 Yes, Mr. Raimi we have heard of that movie.
 And we loved it.
 We were blown away by your work.
 We admired the director that you are.
 Now we admire the man that you are, and hope we can emulate your generosity of spirit.